ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 result in a `SendError`.
 When used with transports supporting this functionality and running over IP version 4, the Don't Fragment bit will be set.

+## Per-Request Selection Properties for Connection Pools

+When calling Send() on a Connection Pool, most Selection Properties that effect Path- and Endpoint Selection can be specified as message properties to select a backing connection from the pool.
+If no matching connection can be found, the Connection Pool may try to initiate a new one that matches the provided Selection Properties.

+If Selection Properties that are incompatible with the Connection Pool are specified, a Send Error is sent.

 ## Partial Sends {#send-partial}

 It is not always possible for an application to send all data associated with